-Final Thoughts on Drinks that Leave Pumpkin Spiced Latte in the Dust
+Final Thoughts on Drinks that Leave Pumpkin Spice Latte in the Dust

-- Most pumpkin spiced lattes sold in chains and convenience stores contain dangerous levels of sugar and sometimes other toxic ingredients, including food dyes, fake flavors and carrageenan.
+- Most pumpkin spice lattes sold in chains and convenience stores contain dangerous levels of sugar and sometimes other toxic ingredients, including food dyes, fake flavors and carrageenan.

 - Luckily, you can make your own nourishing, health warm fall drinks at home using our recipes.